Punktum-dk/epp-service-specification/README.md

 The legislation and registry model utilized in Denmark imposes some limitations compared to the general scope of the EPP protocol.
 These limitations are described in detail below in the chapter entitled Implementation Limitations, and these are explained further in the command descriptions where the single commands deviate from the EPP standard specification.
 In addition to limitations and deviations in the mentioned sections, a few others have been implemented to support DNS registration under Danish legislation, these are described in detail under the individual commands where relevant.

-Punktum dk offer two administration models, please see [the complete description of the concept][CONCEPT] of the administration models offered by Punktum dk A/S for details.
+Punktum dk offer two management models, please see [the section on management models][CONCEPT] for details.

 In brief the two models are: